 Christopher Columbus was an Italian explorer, navigator, and colonizer who has historically been credited with the discovery(*) of the “New World” of the Americas on an expedition sponsored by King Ferdinand of Spain in 1492.
-After making four voyages across the Atlantic Ocean his efforts initiated European colonization of the New World.
+After making four voyages across the Atlantic Ocean, his efforts initiated the European colonization of the New World.
 The U.S. established a Federal Holiday recognizing Columbus in 1934, despite the fact he wasn’t the first European on the American Continent.

-Columbus then participated in several expeditions to Africa where he gained knowledge of the Atlantic currents flowing east and west from the Canary Islands.
+Columbus then participated in several expeditions to Africa, where he gained knowledge of the Atlantic currents flowing east and west from the Canary Islands.
 Travel to India and China at the time was not only long and arduous but also dangerous due to the Muslim domination of the trade routes through the Middle East.
 Portuguese explorers solved this problem by sailing south along the West African coast and around the Cape of Good Hope.
-But, Columbus had a different idea, believing that sailing west to reach the East would be quicker and safer.
+But Columbus had a different idea, believing sailing west to reach the East would be quicker and safer.

-On August 3, 1492, Columbus and his crew set sail from Spain in three ships: the Nina, the Pinta, and the Santa Maria.
+On August 3, 1492, Columbus and his crew set sail from Spain in the Nina, the Pinta, and the Santa Maria.
 After 36 days of sailing, Columbus and several crewmen set foot on an island in the present-day Bahamas on October 12 and claimed it for Spain.
-There, he encountered a friendly group of natives who were open to trade with the sailors and was intrigued by the bits of gold worn by the natives for adornment.
+There, he encountered a friendly group of natives who were open to trading with the sailors and was intrigued by the bits of gold worn by the natives for adornment.

-For months, Columbus and his men continued their journey, visiting the islands of Cuba and Hispaniola (now Haiti and the Dominican Republic) meeting with the leaders of the native population and looking for pearls, precious stones, gold, silver, and spices.
+For months, Columbus and his men continued their journey, visiting the islands of Cuba and Hispaniola (now Haiti and the Dominican Republic), meeting with the leaders of the native population, and looking for pearls, precious stones, gold, silver, and spices.
 During this time, the Santa Maria was wrecked on a reef off the coast of Hispaniola.
 With the help of some islanders, Columbus’ men salvaged what they could and built the settlement of Villa de la Navidad (“Christmas Town”) with lumber from the ship.
-Thirty-nine men stayed behind to occupy the makeshift settlement and Columbus, convinced his exploration had reached Asia, set sail for Spain with the two remaining ships.
+Thirty-nine men stayed behind to occupy the makeshift settlement, and Columbus convinced his exploration had reached Asia, set sail for Spain with the two remaining ships.

-Columbus returned to Spain in 1496 where he was coolly received at court.
+Columbus returned to Spain in 1496, where he was coolly received at court.
 He had not found the rich Asian mainland, his efforts to get gold from the Indians had been only moderately successful, and the crown had begun to receive complaints about Columbus from the sailors and settlers.

 Columbus made a fourth voyage in search of the Strait of Malacca to the Indian Ocean.
 Accompanied by his brother Bartolomeo and his 13-year-old son Fernando, he left Cádiz, Spain on May 11, 1502, with his flagship Santa María and the vessels Gallega, Vizcaína, and Santiago de Palos.
-This time, Columbus made it all the way to Panama – just miles from the Pacific Ocean – where he had to abandon two of his four ships in the face of an attack from hostile natives.
+This time, Columbus made it to Panama – just miles from the Pacific Ocean – where he had to abandon two of his four ships in the face of an attack from hostile natives.

 In the two remaining years of his life, Columbus struggled to recover his lost titles but was unsuccessful.
-He died in Valladolid on May 20, 1506, still believing he had discovered a shorter route to Asia.
+He died in Valladolid on May 20, 1506, believing he had discovered a shorter route to Asia.

 * He also did not “discover” the Americas, nor was he even the first European to visit the “New World,” as Viking explorers had sailed to Greenland and Newfoundland in the 11th century.
 Some experts believe there is also evidence of Viking landings on the continental United States.